 More than any other joint, our ankles bear the burden of all of our body weight.
 The ankles aren’t large weight-bearing joints, like our hips or knees; comparatively speaking, the ankles are rather small for the tasks they are assigned to do.
 If the ankles are normal and healthy and there isn’t a weight issue placing excess stress on the ankles, the ankles can typically bear the forces of walking, running, hiking, and so on quite well.
 However, when the ankles are weak or carrying too much weight, any additional forces placed upon them—even something as simple as walking—can create problems.

-Do your ankles get sore after walking, hiking, or any other activities?
+Do your ankles get sore after walking?
+What about foot and ankle pain after hiking?
 If so, it’s a good idea to proactively address it now, before it gets worse, rather than resigning yourself to it and decreasing or stopping the activities you enjoy.

 We’ll explain more in a moment, but first let’s take a closer look at the structure of the ankle.